JanineCHEN/ArchiDIY/README.md

-# Architectural Design Image dYeing (ArchiDIY)
+# Architectural Design Image dYeing (ArchiDIY) [FROM EXPLORATION TO INTERPRETATION](https://caadria2021.org/wp-content/uploads/2021/03/caadria2021_038.pdf)
-> This is the official repo for the paper: [FROM EXPLORATION TO INTERPRETATION Adopting Deep Representation Learning Models to Latent Space Interpretation of Architectural Design Alternatives](https://caadria2021.org/wp-content/uploads/2021/03/caadria2021_038.pdf), which offers a framework for editing architectural design images.
+> This is the official repo for the paper: [FROM EXPLORATION TO INTERPRETATION:Adopting Deep Representation Learning Models to Latent Space Interpretation of Architectural Design Alternatives](https://caadria2021.org/wp-content/uploads/2021/03/caadria2021_038.pdf), which offers a framework for editing architectural design images.

 ![Overview](imgs/paper38-04.gif)